Axel-Jalonen/comp.axelj.dev/README.md

 ### Privacy

-As someone who cared deeply about online privacy an application dealing with anything written by me must protect the data extremely well.
+As someone who cares deeply about online privacy an application dealing with anything written by me must protect the data extremely well.
 This is the reason that ReadComp runs entirely from the browsers and is build without any web frameworks, only vanilla HTML, CSS & JS.
 ReadComp doesn't store any text locally, nor does it ever make any network connections outside of the downloading of the page's source files to your browser.
 This also has the side effect of allowing ReadComp to run entirely offline should your browser have cached the page.

-## Working on ReadComp

-First clone the repository, then edit as you wish, it's quite simple.

-To edit documentation ReadComp has created a custom [Pandoc](https://pandoc.org/) template, to compile the documentation page using Pandoc run the following commands:\
-_From root directory_\
-`cd ./pages`\
-`pandoc ../README.md -o read-more.html --template=pandoc-template.html`

 ## The Algorithm